 Straddling the border between Peru and Bolivia, the legendary Lake Titicaca is the world’s highest navigable lake and sits in an area of supreme natural beauty.
 Here you will discover the rich cultural heritage and archaeological wonders left by the Aymara and Quechua Indians who pre-date the Incas some 1,000 years.
 Boat excursions to the floating Uros reed islands, the islands of Taquile and Amanatani, and the Isla Del Sol – believed to be the birthplace of the first Inca – are all on offer.

-Stay: Two nights in a superior room at the Libertador Esteves – bed & breakfast
+Stay: Two nights at the Casa Andina Premium Collection – bed & breakfast

 Circled by the impressive Cordillera Real mountain range, La Paz is a melting pot of cultures and home to the largest indigenous population in South America.
 You’ll explore the colonial heart of the city with visits to the San Francisco Church, Gold Museum and Murillo Square.
 You can browse the Witch Doctor’s Market with its interesting handicrafts and artefacts, and jump on the recently installed cable car to admire the beauty of the city from up high.

-Stay: Two nights in a superior room at the Atix Hotel – bed & breakfast
+Stay: Two nights at Villa Barranco – bed & breakfast